Can You Get Aids from Kissing?

 Why HIV Testing Matters:

-• Early Detection: Early detection of HIV is essential for timely medical intervention.
+• Early Detection: Early HIV testing is essential for timely medical intervention.
 Starting antiretroviral therapy (ART) early can effectively manage the virus, slow disease progression, and protect the immune system.

 • Preventing Transmission: Knowing your HIV status allows you to take precautions to prevent the transmission of the virus to sexual partners.
 Practicing safe sex and using pre-exposure prophylaxis (PrEP) when necessary are vital steps in reducing the risk of transmission.